Automatic parking: Automated Valet Parking

 Multiple car manufacturers have added limited versions of an Automated Valet Parking (AVP) system to their vehicles.
 The systems allow a car to park itself in certain parking lots or garages, without a driver in the vehicle.

 In 2019, Tesla added a "Smart Summon" ability as part of its Tesla Autopilot vehicle automation features.
 In 2020, Mercedes-Benz introduced a system named Intelligent Park Pilot for its S-Class.
 The system was co-developed with Bosch and tested in Stuttgart Airport.
 It was also later showcased in the EQS in Los Angeles.
 Audi announced in 2021 that it is also working on Automated Valet Parking.
 In February 2023, BMW announced that it was partnering with Valeo to develop an automated parking system.

+Ethical considerations

+Through the increased of use of these systems, ethical questions regarding safety, accessibility, and user privacy are raised.

+The shift from manual parking technology to reliance on automatic computer systems draws concerns to liability issues these companies may face.
+Highlighting the ethical and legal challenges surrounding autonomous systems, some argue for a shared liability model between users and developers to incentivize safety improvements while protecting consumers from undue burden.